AED HISTORY

 by Terry Thistlethwaite

-The American Eskimo Dog, nicknamed "Eskie", was origionally the white colour variety of German "Mittel" ("Middle size") and "Kleine" ("Small size") Spitz that came to the US and Canada from Europe over a century ago.
+The American Eskimo Dog, nicknamed Eskie, was originally the white colour variety of German Mittel (Middle size) and Kleine (Small size) Spitz that came to the US and Canada from Europe over a century ago.
 The early history of the AED, therefore, is the history of the German Spitz, a breed (now breeds) that is still with us, and being shown today in many countries throughout the world.
-German Spitz are represented by five size varieties:that were eventually deemed separate breeds:
+German Spitz are represented by five size varieties which were eventually deemed separate breeds:

 "Wolf Spitz" (around 18" tall),